Miguelkarma/Flux/README.md

 # IT Equipment Asset Management

 ## Project Overview
 ### A lightweight IT equipment asset management system for tracking devices, assignments, and statuses.
-The system is built using:

 # Core Features